Post-‘Roe,’ design is crucial for abortion access. But it’s far from enough

 At a time when abortion access is being curtailed around the country, the exhibit offers clues about how design might help women circumvent the system and regain some measure of control over their bodies—but also about how limited these design interventions are without systemic change.

 In the U.S. and around the world, women’s reproductive healthcare is marginalized, resulting in high rates of unwanted pregnancies and maternal mortality.
-Millar Fisher, who also curated the MAAM exhibit, says part of the problem is that it’s still taboo to discuss pregnancy and childbirth.
+Millar Fisher, who co-curated the MAAM exhibit along with four other curators, says part of the problem is that it’s still taboo to discuss pregnancy and childbirth.

 Since women haven’t felt comfortable talking about issues like ending a pregnancy, vaginal tearing during childbirth, and nipple pain from breastfeeding, there hasn’t been a concerted effort to develop solutions.
 Often women have had to band together to design products themselves, using whatever tools they have at their disposal.